kengibson1111/tour-of-go/README.md

 ## Lessons

-* if (else) - adding the else to the previous sample.

 * EXERCISE (loops) - not the cleanest code, but it did meet the exercise requirements.

 * switch - basic switch statement.